Universality of Approximate Message Passing algorithms and tensor networks: Main results

 \end{enumerate} We write $\W \sim \GOE(n)$ for the special case where $W[i,j] \sim \Normal(0,1/n)$ and $S[i,j]=1$ for all $i<j$, and $W[i,i] \sim \Normal(0,2/n)$ and $S[i,i]=2$ for all $i$. \end{definition}

-The moment assumption in condition (b) is weak enough to encompass centered and normalized adjacency matrices of sparse random graphs with slowly growing average vertex degree.
+The moment assumption in condition (b) weakens a uniform sub-Gaussianity condition for $\sqrt{n}\,W[i,j]$ that is assumed in the previous AMP universality results of \cite{bayati2015universality,chen2021universality} and that would require instead $\E[|W[i,j]|^p] \lesssim n^{-p/2}$ for all $p \geq 3$.
+This condition (b) is weak enough to encompass centered and normalized adjacency matrices of sparse random graphs with slowly growing average vertex degree.
 Condition (c) allows general patterns of entrywise variances whose rows and columns have approximately the same sum, where we also require in (\ref{eq:Wignerunaligned}) of Theorem \ref{thm:Wigner} below that these rows and columns are ``asymptotically unaligned'' with the initialization and side information vectors $\u_1,\f_1,\ldots,\f_k$.
-We discuss two statistical applications in Examples \ref{ex:SBM} and \ref{ex:biwhitenedcount} of Section \ref{subsec:examples}.
+We discuss two applications in Examples \ref{ex:SBM} and \ref{ex:biwhitenedcount} of Section \ref{subsec:examples}.

 The following theorem shows that the state evolution of AMP algorithms for GOE random matrices remains valid for matrices $\W$ in this generalized Wigner universality class.

 \begin{theorem} Let $\W \in \R^{n \times n}$ be a generalized Wigner matrix with variance profile $\S$, and let $\u_1,\f_1,\ldots,\f_k$ be independent of $\W$ and satisfy Assumption \ref{assump:ufconvergence}.
 Suppose that \begin{enumerate} \item Each function $u_{t+1}:\R^{t+k} \to \R$ is continuous, satisfies the polynomial growth condition \eqref{eq:polygrowth} for some order $p \geq 1$, and is Lipschitz in its first $t$ arguments. \item $\|\W\|_\op<C$ for a constant $C>0$ almost surely for all large $n$. \item Let $\s_i$ be the $i^\text{th}$ row of $\S$.
 For any fixed polynomial function $q:\R^{k+1} \to \R$, almost surely as $n \to \infty$,